DOL H-1B Gulf Coast Ready to Work Grant

 How can I learn about the programs being offered through this grant?

-College of the Mainland hosts ongoing Petrochemical & Manufacturing Information Sessions throughout the month for individuals that are interested in learning more about the industry, career path and salaries.
+College of the Mainland hosts ongoing information sessions throughout the month for individuals that are interested in learning more about the industry, career path and salaries.

 What if COM does not offer programs that I am interested in?